Ph.D. in Philosophy, Temple University

 Justice Projects, I completed a thesis titled "C.L.R.
 James and Religion."

-After graduation, I began teaching as an adjunct lecturer all over New York City —
+After graduation, I began teaching as an adjunct faculty all over New York City —

 from Touro College to Boricua College, from LaGuardia Community College to the College